 Think about how you want your partner to take the news.
 Do you want it to seem like a huge problem?
 Of course not, so don't present it that way.
 If you say, "I have some awful news for you," your partner will likely take it as awful news.
 Instead, be casual, direct, and unemotional.

-Also avoid suggesting how he or she should react, especially in the negative.
+Also avoid suggesting how they should react, especially in the negative.
 If you say, "You're going to freak out when you hear this," or "Don't freak out, but...," you are setting your partner up to panic either way.

-Simply say you have genital herpes, and ask if he or she knows what that means.
+Simply say you have genital herpes, and ask if they know what that means.
 Be prepared to present the facts.

 Learn as Much as You Can About Genital Herpes First